 Creating stuff helps with loneliness because it reminds you that you're here and you matter.

 Write a messy paragraph about how you feel.
-Draw something stupid.
+Draw something silly.
 Make scrambled eggs.
-Move your furniture around.
+Rearrange your furniture.

 This isn't about being productive.
 It's about being present.